mariecreel/christianbook-code-challenge/readme.md

 number of returned objects, which is impossible without some kind of template to fill in by iterating over the returned results.

+On the server side, I'd like to optimize the server so that it can handle a large amount of users sending a high rate of requests per second.
+It's difficult for me to know whether or not the issues with performance are related to the server code as it's written or a memory problem when running the server on my local machine, but I could possibly improve performance by implementing threads in the API request function.
+Were I to implement multithreading, high concurrency could be anticipated and handled by splitting tasks up into different processes, reducing the amount of time that a user has to wait to receive a response and reducing the overall error rate.
+I have implemented multithreading in Python programs in the past, but I have not implemented multithreading in JavaScipt/Node.js, so I'd need to spend time understanding how multiple threads work in JavaScript/Node.js and ensuring that the multithreading doesn't introduce new errors or worsen performance.

 ## Sources Consulted

 [NodeJS documentation: How do I start with Node.js after I installed it?](https://nodejs.org/en/docs/guides/getting-started-guide/)